-But we’re also going to share why we love Airbnb, our top tips for finding the best stays, and when you shouldn’t stay in an Airbnb.
-(Yes, there are times that it is not a good idea!)
+We’re going to share why we love Airbnb, hacks for finding the best stays, and when you shouldn’t stay in an Airbnb.
+(Yes, there are times that it is definitely not a good idea!)

 We’re here to break down all the details and help you sort through how to book your first Airbnb stay that will meet all of your accommodation needs.

 - Airbnb Filters Tips

 - Why Choose to Stay at an Airbnb